 If you're interested in purchasing worms, we have the perfect place for you to go to do that.
 It's called Uncle Jim's Worm Farm.

-Just Click on the above Banner and head on over our worm page (coming soon).
+Click on the above Banner and head on over.
 Uncle Jim also sells Indoor Composters, Outdoor Composters, Worm Kits, Vermipods, Books, Supplies, Meal Worms, Heirloom Seeds, Organic Fertilizer and Organic Pest Control.

-To Purchase High Quility Tilapia Food (with no terrestrial animal parts in it) go to our Tilapia Food page.
+To Purchase High Quality Tilapia Food (with no terrestrial animal parts in it) go to our page.

-How Many Fish in a 120 Gallon Aquaponics USA Food Forever™ Growing System Fish Tank?
+How Many Fish in a 120 Gallon Aquaponics USA Family and STEM Food Growing System Fish Tank?

 The question of fish to water ratio is a little tricky to answer.
-We have an entire page on this subject in Aquaponics 101.
+We have an entire page on this subject in .

 The fish produce waste, mostly in the form of ammonia.
 This must be converted into nitrates which the fish can tolerate in greater quantities.
-The conversion takes place in the bio-filter/grow beds in our Aquaponics USA Food Forever™ Growing Systems.
-A two grow bed system can convert twice the ammonia to nitrates as can a single grow bed system in the same amount of time.
+The conversion takes place in the bio-filter/grow beds in our Aquaponics USA Family and STEM Food Growing Systems.

-The nitrate generated by this process then must be absorbed by the plants or it will eventually overwhelm the system and poison the fish.
+The nitrates generated by this process then must be absorbed by the plants or the nitrates will eventually overwhelm the system and poison the fish.
 This requires plants of some size to be in the grow beds.
 The less fish poundage, the less plant mass is required.
 In addition, different types of plants of the same size absorb nitrates at different rates.